Best Places to Travel on Budget

 7. Georgia, Europe

-Linking Europe and Asia, Georgia is one country that is highly underrated and largely unknown.
+Strategically located between Europe and Asia, Georgia is a highly underrated and largely unknown country.
 The small country packs an astonishing diversity of landscapes within its borders – rolling vineyards, snow-capped mountains, UNESCO World Heritage sites, sandy shores, and old-fashioned towns.
-Head to the Caucasus mountain range for a skiing holiday, visit Tbilisi for a perfect city break or just explore the amazing churches, castles, and monasteries that can be found all over the modest country.
+Head to the Caucasus mountain range for a skiing holiday, visit Tbilisi for a perfect city break, or just explore the amazing churches, castles, and monasteries that can be found all over the modest country.

 Budget: